QuentinRa/blog.quentinra.dev/programming-languages/_paradigm/stuff/operators.md

 * 💡 there may be a function instead of an operator
 </div><div>

 The most common operator is the **assignment** operator, which is usually `=`.
-It's used to store a value in a container called variable.
+It's used to store a value in a container called a variable.

 ```ps
 x = 5